Did White House try to force "Morning Joe" hosts to apologize using a National Enquirer story?

-MSNBC hosts Joe Scarborough and Mika Brzezinski Friday accused the White House of trying to force them to apologize for their tough comments on President Donald Trump in exchange for quashing a negative tabloid story.
+MSNBC hosts Joe Scarborough and Mika Brzezinski Friday accused the White House of threatening them with a negative tabloid story as a way to extract an apology for their tough comments on President Donald Trump.

-In a column in the Washington Post, and then in a live appearance on "Morning Joe," the couple said top White House officials warned them earlier this year that the National Enquirer was planning an exposé about their relationship, and urged them to beg Trump to get the paper to back off.
+In an op-ed article in the Washington Post, and then in a live appearance on "Morning Joe," the couple said top White House officials warned them earlier this year that the National Enquirer was planning an exposé about their relationship, and urged them to beg Trump to get the paper to back off.

 Scarborough said on "Morning Joe" that he got calls from "three people at the very top of the administration" pointing out that Trump was friends with "the guy that runs the National Enquirer."

 It was an apparent reference to David Pecker, the chief executive of American Media, Inc., which publishes the Enquirer.
-Pecker is longtime friends with Trump, whose relationship was the subject of a New Yorker article this week.
+Pecker is a longtime friend of Trump, and their friendship was the subject of a New Yorker article this week.

+The Enquirer has been reliably pro-Trump.
+It helped Trump launch his campaign by running personal essays about him.
+It published critical articles about his rivals, including an attempt to link Sen. Ted Cruz's father to John F. Kennedy assassin Lee Harvey Oswald.
+And it often portrayed President Trump as heroic with headlines such as “TRUMP’S PROFILE IS IDEAL FOR THE COMMANDER IN CHIEF, SAY TOP EXPERTS” and "TRUMP DECLARES WAR ON DICTATORS!”

-Scarborough went on: "And they said if you call the president up and you apologize for your coverage, then he will pick up the phone and basically spike the story," Scarborough said.
+Scarborough, describing his conversations with the White House aides, continued: "And they said, if you call the president up and you apologize for your coverage, then he will pick up the phone and basically spike the story."

 Prior to the reporters' calls, Brzezinski said, the Enquirer had been phoning her teenage daughters and friends for comment on the story, citing her ex-husband as a source.
-Scarborough added that he'd encountered a man in a van outside her home, who he took for a reporter staking her out.
+Scarborough added that he'd encountered a man in a van outside her home, and believed the man was a reporter staking her out.

 Scarborough and Brzezinski said they refused to make calls to Trump about the story.